pmarcus93/pmarcus93/README.md

 - 📘 Currently learning some jamstack stuff.
 - ✨ I really like well made and polished software.
 - 👀 I'm super into optimization, both on the front and the back end of web applications.
-- 🤝 My pronoums are he / him / they.
 - 🕹️ I love videogames and everything related to them - emulation, homhacking, decompilations, ports, etc.
 - 🗣️ I speak both English and Brazilian Portuguese.